Spin-2 Green's Functions on Kerr in Radiation Gauge: Introduction

 Our IRG Green's functions are potentially useful for higher-order gravitational self-force (GSF) calculations in Kerr, which require the second-order metric perturbation sourced by the first-order perturbation; see, e.g., \cite{Pound:2012dk,Pound:Wardell,Spiers:2023cip,Spiers:2023mor}.
 In fact, our Green's functions reduce the labor of finding this second-order metric perturbation, because, for example, the integrations required to find the completion piece encoded in ${}^\pm \mathcal{X}_{ab}{}^{a'b'}$ are, by our explicit formulas in section \ref{sec:Xprop}, reduced to a single integration arising when computing the convolution of \eqref{PropHX} with the source.
 Obtaining the GSF itself would further require subtracting an appropriately chosen singular part.
 It would be interesting to construct this singular subtraction piece directly in IRG by performing a short distance analysis of \eqref{PropHX}.
 We leave this interesting problem for future work.

-Our Green's functions may also serve as a starting point for quantizing the metric perturbation directly in IRG, since the retarded minus advanced Green's function express the spacetime covariant commutator of the quantized perturbation in IRG in a canonical quanitzation, see e.g., \cite{Hollands:2014eia}.
+Our Green's functions may also be useful for quantizing the metric perturbation directly in IRG based on the quantization of the spin-2 Hertz-potentials and Weyl-scalars discussed recently in \cite{Iuliano:2023bqp}.
+For example, in the usual quantization approaches to theories without local gauge invariance such as the free Klein-Gordon quantum field theory, the retarded minus advanced Green's function express the spacetime covariant commutator of the quantized perturbation in IRG in a canonical quanitzation, see e.g., \cite{Hollands:2014eia}.
+One might therefore expect that our Green's functions will appear in the commutator function for the quantum metric perturbation IRG, if indeed this could be defined.

-{\bf Conventions:} We generally follow the conventions of \cite{Waldbook}, except for the metric signature, which we take as $(+---)$ in accordance with most of the literature about the Geroch-Held-Penrose (GHP) formalism.
+{\bf Conventions:} We generally follow the conventions of \cite{Waldbook}, except for the metric signature, which we take as $(+,-,-,-)$ in accordance with most of the literature about the Geroch-Held-Penrose (GHP) formalism.
 We also take $8\pi G=c=1$.
 Linear operators are denoted by calligraphic letters.